KosmasDev/dbt-task-jaffle-shop/README.md

 ```

 Now the files should be compiled and stored here:

 ![image](https://github.com/user-attachments/assets/74278b63-5ffa-41d8-b930-41f254221d3a)

+✅ With the SQL file created under the `analyses/` folder and the compiled files stored in the `target/compiled/<your_dbtcloud_project_name>/analyses` directory, you’re now ready to get the required business insights.

 ### 🔍 Business Insights

-In order to get the expected business insight, we need to `copy` the compiled sql file from the `target/compiled/<your_dbtcloud_project_name>/analyses` directory and run it in the Snowflake UI.
-Below you can find the result of the sql query.
+In order to get the expected business insight, we need to `copy` the compiled SQL file from the `target/compiled/<your_dbtcloud_project_name>/analyses` directory and run it in the Snowflake UI.
+Below you can find the result of the SQL query.
+If more detailed insights are needed (*such as a list of customers who meet this criterion or the exact number of such customers*) the query can be easily adjusted to return those results as well.

 ![image](https://github.com/user-attachments/assets/3ac6d0ff-3e35-40d1-9f80-2d34ea786497)

+## 🧪 Create Custom Test

+In the context of a debt workflow, tests are a way to validate the data.
+They ensure our assumptions hold true - like checking that a primary key is unique or that a foreign key relationship is respected.
+There are 2 categories of Tests:
+- **Generic (built-in)** tests like `unique`, `not_null`, `accepted_values`
+- **Custom (user-defined)** tests, which are SQL queries that we write, typically stored under the tests/ directory

+The Tests are stored

 - Lineage of the final model (the 3rd model is not included here as I have included it under the Analyses folder)